 (Photo: courtesy of Merlin Crossley, Melbourne, Victoria)

-The Caterpillar is very colourful, being mainly pale bluish-green.
+This Caterpillar is very colourful, being mainly pale bluish-green.
 The head is pale mauve, with a purple line on each side, and a large purple spot above each antenna.
 The lines on the head join dorsally and extend along the body as a single mid-dorsal line.
 This is clearer on early instars.
-In final instars, the line is wide on the thorax, but is narrower and fainter towards the rear of the abdomen.
+In final instars: the line is wide on the thorax, but is narrower and fainter towards the rear of the abdomen.
 A yellow lateral line extends from the thorax to the tail on each side of the body.
 A row of purple spots beneath this line give the caterpillar a striking appearance.
 The caterpillar has four pairs of ventral prolegs.
 It usually rests with its head down and its thorax raised, grasping the leaf with its prolegs.
 When disturbed, the tail and head ends are raised.

 Our specimens accepted leaves of:

 younger caterpillars prefering young leaves, and older caterpillars prefering mature leaves.

 Our specimens were similar in appearance to the caterpillars of Sorama bicolor, but Destolmia lineata appeared to: